 The larger the number of buried subjects, the more difficult and time-consuming the exact analysis of the situation gets, because of overlapping signals.
 The more signals there are, the longer the signal overlaps can last.
-Single antenna transceivers whose technology is more than 25 years old, usually transmit very long lasting signals.
-Long lasting signals considerably increase the probability of long lasting signal overlaps.
-The capability to automatically detect and isolate signals from multiple buried subjects is therefore limited.
+The capability to automatically detect and isolate signals from multiple buried subjects is therefore limited